Magento 2 AMP Extensions

 BSScommerce Google AMP Magento 2 Extension

 BSScommerce offers the middle course.
 The BSScommerce Google Magento 2 AMP extension allows optimizing not only product and category pages but also a homepage.
 Furthermore, the module provides the ability to customize AMP pages with several AMP-standard widgets.
 Thus, you can additionally configure banners, product lists, iframes, social share features, etc.

 Google Analytics integration for AMP pages is possible as well.
 And it is allowed to enable ‘Search’ and ‘Subscribe To Newsletter’ blocks.
 As you can see, the AMP Magento 2 extension is powerful enough, and it costs $119.
 For any additional information, follow this link:

 If you think that we are so excited only by the mobile page speed improvement the AMP project provides, you are right, but to some extent.
 Of course, a Magento 2 ecommerce store must be lightning-fast on all devices.
-Besides, speed improvement for both smartphones and tablets is inevitable in case you are going to run a successful online storefront.
-Still, there are some more aspects of the AMP usage we should draw your attention to after all.
+Besides, speed improvement for both smartphones and tablets is inevitable if you want to run a successful online storefront.
+Still, there are some more aspects of the AMP usage we should draw your attention to.

 After optimizing your store pages with AMP, Google will provide you with a lightning bolt badge.
 The badge proves that your store has an excellent mobile experience.
 According to Magento DevBlog, click-through rates from search increase up to 29 percent.
 So, since you provide fast pages with optimized layout, conversion goes up.
 Consequently, the bounce rate goes down.

 Although the official position of Google doesn’t let AMP pages receive preferential SEO only because they have new HTML tags and JS limitations, there are still two substantial ranking factors caused by AMP optimization.
-They are: increased mobile speed and enhanced customer experience.
+These are increased mobile speed and enhanced customer experience.
 Both lead to significant bumps in keyword rank position.
 Thus, another vital aspect of the technology is related to mobile search with all SEO consequences that come with it.